jundalisay/sp/content/en/research/yogananda/autobiography/chapter-04b.md

 Ananta took me to their home.
 The son, a young man of ebullient manner, greeted me in the courtyard.
 He engaged me in a lengthy philosophic discourse.
 Professing to have a clairvoyant knowledge of my future, he discountenanced my idea of being a monk.

 “You will meet continual misfortune, and be unable to find God, if you insist on deserting your ordinary responsibilities!
 You cannot work out your past karma 4-2 without worldly experiences.”

-Krishna’s immortal words rose to my lips in reply: “‘Even he with the worst of karma who ceaselessly meditates on Me quickly loses the effects of his past bad actions.
+Krishna’s immortal words rose to my lips in reply:

+“‘Even he with the worst of karma who ceaselessly meditates on Me quickly loses the effects of his past bad actions.
 Becoming a high-souled being, he soon attains perennial peace.
 Arjuna, know this for certain: the devotee who puts his trust in Me never perishes!’”
 4-3

 But the forceful prognostications of the young man had slightly shaken my confidence.
 With all the fervor of my heart I prayed silently to God:

 “Please solve my bewilderment and answer me, right here and now, if Thou dost desire me to lead the life of a renunciate or a worldly man!”

 I noticed a sadhu of noble countenance standing just outside the compound of the pundit’s house.

-Evidently he had overheard the spirited conversation between the self-styled clairvoyant and myself, for the stranger called me to his side.
+He had overheard the spirited conversation between the self-styled clairvoyant and myself, for the stranger called me to his side.
 I felt a tremendous power flowing from his calm eyes.

 “Son, don’t listen to that ignoramus.
 In response to your prayer, the Lord tells me to assure you that your sole path in this life is that of the renunciate.”